State Guide

 Kentucky State Police Criminal history repository; sex offender registry Full criminal history (rap sheet) requires a fingerprint-based request.
 The sex offender registry is publicly searchable online.

-Kentucky Cabinet for Health and Family Services Vital records — birth, death, marriage, divorce certificates Death records are available to qualified applicants; older records (pre-1911) may be held by county clerks or the Kentucky Department for Libraries and Archives.
+Kentucky Cabinet for Health and Family Services Vital records — birth, death, marriage, divorce certificates Death records available to qualified applicants; older records (pre-1911) may be held by county clerks or the Kentucky Department for Libraries and Archives.

 For a broader overview of how public records are aggregated across jurisdictions, see our public record search guide.